 The ClosureFast catheter has been shown in a prospective, international multi-center study to be 93% effective for varicose vein treatment at three years using Kaplan Meier analysis.

 The RF Ablation procedure is performed as a medical necessity as diagnosed by a trained vein specialist.
-It is not a direct treatment for spider veins or cosmetic issues, However successful varicose vein treatment would produce significant cosmetic improvements.
+It is not a direct treatment for spider veins or cosmetic issues, However successful treatment would produce significant cosmetic improvements.

 Potential Side Effects